Sassotek/interactive-graphics-final-project/README.md

 # interactive-graphics-final-project

 ## Space Walking
-This app realizes a scene where an astronaut placed on a planet which constitutes the center of a fictional planet system, where are included moving planets and standstill planets.
+This app realizes a scene where an astronaut standing on a planet which constitutes the center of a fictional planet system, where are included moving planets and standstill planets.
-The camera is placed always locking at the astronaut and can be:
+The camera is set up to constantly look at the astronaut and it can be:
 + rotated around X-axys and Z-axis clicking with the left mouse button and dragging,
 + moved closer and farther with the mouse wheel.

-The scene is made using webgl and javascript, and are realized the visual effets: omni directional shading, using Phong light model, and omni directional shadowmapping.
+The scene is made using webgl and javascript, and are realized the visual effets: omnidirectional shading, using Phong light model, and omnidirectional shadowmapping.
 Initially all the planets are standing still, waiting for the command to move.
 6 planets can be find in the scene, of which
 + Standstill: _Quaoar_, _Kamillis_, _Hagaton_ and _Ophin_, the central planet.